evan-william/personal-project/Github Projects/Learning Projects/readme.md

-📂 My Coding Journey
+# 🧠 My Coding Journey

-This folder is where I learn by doing — one project at a time.
-I’ve split everything into beginner, intermediate, and advanced so I can look back and see how far I’ve come (and how far I still want to go).
+This folder is where I learn by building.
+I’ve split it into **Beginner**, **Intermediate**, and **Advanced** sections to track my progress step by step.

-None of these projects are perfect — and that’s the point.
-They’re experiments.
-Some are messy, some don’t work the way I expected, but every single one taught me something.
-This is my space to try things, make mistakes, and get better with every line of code.
+These projects aren’t perfect — they’re meant for learning.
+Some are rough, some are unfinished, but each one helped me understand something new.
+It’s all part of the process.

+> Every mistake teaches me more.
+Every project teaches me something new.